LuisM2012/Chess/README.md

-Chess Game has one main file.
-(PRESSME.py) with two networking modules of (chess_server.py and chess_client.py) and a game board set-up module (Pieces.py).
+Chess Game has one main file (PRESSME.py) with two networking modules of (chess_server.py and chess_client.py) and a game set-up module (pieces.py).

 The other files are base files used for prototyping and images used for displaying pieces.
-Feel free to play around with (moves_ches.py and chess.py) by running chess.py which should import moves_ches.py.
+Feel free to play around with (moves_ches.py and chess.py) by running
+(chess.py) which should import (moves_ches.py).

 You can also run the main file, but will not be able to connect online.
 You will be playing on offline base.
+To connect online, you must use active server and connect it with the (chess_server.py) file by changing appropriate host address and port.

 MAIN FILE:

-To run server for playing online enter server and port in chess_server.py.
+To run server for playing online enter server and port in (chess_client.py).
 (You don't need a server if you choose to play with offline.)

-To start game open and run PRESSME.py, which will import Pieces.py and chess_client.py.
+To start game open and run PRESSME.py, which will import (pieces.py) and (chess_client.py).
 The file will start window and will run game.

 There are three main buttons.
 (NEXT, OFFLINE, and ONLINE)